-To match steel mill invoices to goods received, AP has to compare the mill invoice against the purchase order, receiving record or GRN, delivery paperwork, and the material actually delivered at line level.
-The match is not complete until grade, dimensions, treatment or coating, billed weight, received quantity, unit of measure, heat or coil references where present, freight, surcharges, and partial shipment status all agree closely enough for payment approval.
+Match a steel mill invoice by checking each invoice line against the PO line, receiving record or GRN, delivery paperwork, and the material actually received.
+Before approval, verify grade, dimensions, treatment or coating, billed weight, received quantity, UoM, heat or coil references when present, freight, surcharges, and partial shipment status.

 That line-level detail matters because steel invoices can look financially reasonable while still being wrong.
 A header-level match might show the right vendor, PO number, invoice total, and receipt reference.
 It might still hide a gauge substitution, a billed weight that does not agree with the scale ticket, a surcharge that was not in the price agreement, or a full-order invoice sent before all bundles arrived.

-The volume of material moving through the industry makes those small mismatches expensive.
-The American Iron and Steel Institute reported full-year 2025 steel shipments of 91,158,528, up 5.1 percent from 2024, according to AISI's revised 2025 steel shipment data.
-For a steel service center, metal-building distributor, or steel-buying manufacturer, AP controls sit directly in that physical flow: what was ordered, what arrived in the yard, what was booked into inventory, and what the mill or supplier is asking the company to pay.
+AISI reported full-year 2025 steel shipments of 91,158,528, up 5.1 percent from 2024, according to AISI's revised 2025 steel shipment data.
+For steel service centers, metal-building distributors, and steel-buying manufacturers, invoice controls sit in the physical flow between what was ordered, what arrived, what was booked into inventory, and what the supplier is asking AP to pay.

 The practical test is not "does this invoice have a receipt?"
 It is "does each invoiced steel line match the material and commercial terms behind the receipt?"
 A safe match ties the invoice line to the PO line, the receiving line, and the delivery evidence.
 It also leaves room for legitimate timing differences, such as material received before final billing, without treating every unmatched receipt as supplier error.